cdean00/apicem_code/README.md

 After the router information is collected, get_router_info writes the information to a new CSV file.
 Warning, the output file will be overwritten if it already exists!

+### Roadmap:
+* Multiprocesses to speed up runtime.
+* Less static methods to allow for more customization.